BATBlondes Against TrumpWoman-owned politics. Receipts are not optional.

 That balance is the whole BAT proposition: glamour without mush, polish without cowardice, political writing without the dead mall energy.

-Why the brand has to travel
+Why the voice has to travel

 Current motifs